confluentinc/demo-dsp-fraud-detection/README.md

 ### Software Prerequisites

 #### 1. Install Homebrew
-Homebrew is a package manager for macOS, which is necessary to install Docker or other dependencies.
-Follow these steps to check and install Homebrew:
+Homebrew is a package manager for macOS, necessary for installing Docker or other dependencies.
+Follow these steps to verify and install Homebrew:
-1. Check if Homebrew is installed by running:
+1. Verify if Homebrew is installed by running:
    ```bash
    brew --version
    ```